Career Development Initiative

 MCAA’s Career Development Initiative prepares the many talented members of MCAA’s student chapters for great futures in our industry, and helps MCAA members connect with these students for internships or full-time employment.
 One way it does this is through MCAA's GreatFutures website.

 Another way MCAA does this is through MCAA’s annual GreatFutures Forum… Where Students and Contractors Come Together.
-The video at the left shows how the 2016 Summit brought hundreds of the best students from MCAA’s 50+ student chapters together with scores of MCAA contractor members.
+The video at the left shows how the 2017 event brought hundreds of the best students from MCAA’s 50+ student chapters together with scores of MCAA contractor members.
 It was a time for fun, a bit of industry education, but most of all for a chance for students and contractors to meet, network, and cement internship and employment opportunities!

 Adding a Real-World Dimension to Education